Skip to Content

 Beyond the execution pipeline, DojOps provides proactive security scanning via @dojops/scanner:

-• 9 scanners covering vulnerabilities, dependencies, IaC issues, secrets, shell scripts, SAST, and SBOM generation
+• 10 scanners covering vulnerabilities, dependencies, IaC issues, secrets, shell scripts, SAST, license compliance, and SBOM generation

 • Exit codes 6 (HIGH) and 7 (CRITICAL) for CI/CD integration